 At this point, Abby’s whereabouts were still unknown.
-Lizzie Borden told the gathering crowd of concerned neighbors the same story she’d told her father: that her stepmother had received a note asking her to leave the house.
+Lizzie Borden told her concerned neighbors the same story she’d told her father: that her stepmother had received a note asking her to visit a sick friend.

 Lizzie also mentioned that her parents had been ill in the previous days and that she suspected their milk had been poisoned.

-After returning with a local doctor named Seabury Bowen, Bridget checked for Abby upstairs, where she found her limp body lying face down in a pool of her own blood.
+After returning with a local doctor named Seabury Bowen, Sullivan went to see if Abby was upstairs — and found her lying face down in a pool of her own blood.